iacore/libredo/readme.md

 ## Use as library

 This is a Zig-only library.
 The module name is called `signals`.
+This git repo has no submodule, so the tarball can be used in .zon directly.

-If you don't know how to use a Zig library, use the search engine.
+If you don't know how to use a Zig library, use the search engine to look it up.

 ## Todo